KjetilIN/Java-ThreadSafeQueue/Q1andQ2.md

 For question two, we assume several processes access the linked list:

-## A. Which combinations of routines can be executed concurrently without interference?

 ### Find & Find

 The `find(d)` routine can run concurrently with itself.
 It only reads head, and does no writing.
 There is thus interference freedom and the processes can run concurrently: